Code-Institute-Submissions/ajgoward-Things-Near-Me/README.md

 * Once i added the sidebar element as the google tutorials said it was thrown off as the postion was relative so after trying on google developer tools i decided the postition was should be absolute this fixed the issue

+*  Google maps Autocomplete was not working properly within the init map function , so i made a autocomplete function and passed that function within the init map .

  *  At first i used the google maps .rankby.distance as the rankby property this showed multiple markers in a big area to the user, so to make this a more user friendly and to get only nearby places i changed the rankby property to radius and made that radius (which can only be in metres) to 2000, this fixed the issue